pilcrowonpaper/pilcrow/src/posts/nextjs-why.md

 };
 ```

-THere were few issues with it however.
+There were few issues with it however.
 First, you just can't set cookies when you deploy the page to the Edge.
 You just can't.
 I'm not sure about the history of Next.js, but it looks to me that the API wasn't thought out very well.
 Another issue is that the middleware uses the web standard `Request`.
 Props to the Next.js team for transitioning to web standards, but I'd argue it just made things worse with inconsistent APIs (`IncomingMessage` vs `Request`).
 But, at the end of the way, it works...
 I guess.

 ## Next.js 13